 Information in this forum is not monitored or provided by a medical professional.
 The information reflects member opinions only.
 Do not act on advice from these forums without first consulting a qualified medical professional.
 No professional addiction advisors are recognized by the owners, admins, or moderators, even if the member states such status.
 All content is copyrighted and protected by Aelius Group.
 DO NOT use any information that can identify you in these forums.
 If you do, a google search can link your addiction post to your name causing harm to your future activities including employment.

 I have been searching a lot and collecting data from different places on remedies you could use to help you get through your opiate withdrawals.
 Whether it be cold turkey from a higher dose or weaned down to the lowest possible dose and jumped off from there.
-Reason being, I am preparing myself for the worst for when I jump off of my daily Methadone dose and thought maybe I can help some others out there to!
-It will still be a while yet, for I am at 45 mgs a day and am planning on going to the lowest possible dose before going cold turkey.
-But still, being prepared is a good thing.
+Reason being, I am preparing myself for the worst for when I decide to jump off of my daily Methadone dose and thought that maybe I can help others out there as well!
+It will still be a while yet.
+But still, being prepared is not a bad thing.
 Hopefully my collection of remedies can help others in need.
-If there is anything else that you have used and has helped you in the past please add it to the list, it would be greatly appreciated and could help someone out there a lot.
+If there is anything else that you have used that has helped you in the past, please add it to the list, it would be greatly appreciated and could help someone out there a lot.
 I was mainly looking for things that I wouldn’t become addicted to or substitute.
-I don’t want to substitute one habit for another.
 So here it goes:

 - Lofexidine A.K.A.
 BritLofex is suposed to help alleviate opiate withdrawal(prescription only).

 - Quinine can help for RLS(prescription only).

 - Clonidine is a blood pressure medication that is said to help with some of the creepy crawlies(prescription only).

 - Advil helps for pain, and if you don’t have access to that Tylenol or Aleve can be of help to.
 However I have always found Advil to work best.